CDNetworks-Object-Storage/wcs-java-sdk/Readme.md

                 }else {
                     ex.printStackTrace();
                 }
-                System.out.println("upload error, " + ex.getMessage());
+                System.out.println("Upload error, " + ex.getMessage());
             }

-            // callback function, which is called to show upload progress
+            // For progress display, this method is called back after each block is successfully uploaded.
             @Override
             public void onProcess(long current, long total) {
                 System.out.printf("%s\r", current * 100 / total + " %");
             }

             /**
-             * progress information will be saved when using persistent connection to upload
+             * For resumable uploads, persist the progress information.
-             * information is saved disk by default, you can save it in db by yourself if you need.
+             * By default, the SDK saves this information to a local file.
+If needed, you can save it to a database yourself.
-             * saved information will be used as parameters for savePutExtra when resuming the transmission */
+             * When resuming the upload, assign the saved value to the PutExtra parameter.
+             */
             @Override
             public void onPersist(JsonNode obj) {